BradKentAllen/schedule-machine/schedule_machine/README.md

 maker.create_timer('schedule', test_function, '17:52')
 ```

 ### 'schedule' timers

-'schedule' timers have an additional parameter, the time they are to be called.
+'schedule' timers call a function at a specific time.
+They have an additional parameter, the time they are to be called.
 This time must be a string in 24 hour format 'HH:MM'.

 ```
 #### examples of good schedule timers